 In order to end starvation mode and boost your metabolism, you need to convince your body that it’s well-fed and not in danger.
 Your hunger drive is a part of your mind-body connection and is largely based on how your body perceives your environment.
 Your body wants to make sure you aren’t experiencing a famine or life-threatening situation, so when it stops receiving the amount of calories it’s accustomed to, it will react in a strong way.
 The last thing you want to do is slow down your ability to use calories or build lean muscle tissue, but this is exactly the result of starvation!

 Figure out your body’s caloric needs based on factors like your gender, current weight and activity level, and then aim to meet these needs every day.
-While every person is different, the National Institute of Health offers guidelines on the amount of calories most adults need.
 If you do need to lose weight for health reasons, do so slowly and be realistic about how long this process can take.

 It doesn’t pay off long-term to lose weight rapidly in an unhealthy way, just to sabotage your metabolism and wind up gaining the weight right back.
 While very overweight people might be able to lose weight quickly without damaging their metabolisms greatly, most experts recommend losing about one to two pounds per week for most adults throughout a combination of exercise and reducing calories moderately.